Strategic Thinking Behaviors

 This means educating yourself about your own company’s situation by reading the annual report, knowing which products and services are in development, and understanding what the KPI’s really mean.

-When you have a clear understanding of how you and your team directly contribute to the overall picture, it is far easier to prioritize your actions in a way that promotes the company strategy and aligns with how success is measured and work gets done.
+When you have a clear line of sight of how you and your team directly contribute to the overall picture, it is far easier to prioritize your actions in a way that promotes the company strategy and aligns with how success is measured and work gets done.

 The Bottom Line

-To be more strategic in your approach and improve your strategic thinking behaviors, step back from the busyness of each day and give yourself some time to reflect on lessons from the past, what is currently happening and, most important, how you envision the future.
+To be more strategic in your approach and improve your strategic thinking behaviors, step back from the busyness of each day, and give yourself some time to reflect on lessons from the past — what is currently happening and, most important, how you envision the future.